imperialesjeremias/PokeDotDuel/apps/web/TYPESCRIPT_CLIENT_README.md

 ---

-¡El cliente TypeScript está listo para usar! 🎉
+The TypeScript client is ready to use! 🎉